jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

-# Lesson 1 - Intro To Git
+# Lab 1 - Intro To Git

 ## What will you learn ?